Future of Work10 min read

 Step 4: Build Visibility in Adjacent Communities

 Join communities where your target employers already gather.
-Contribute answers.
-Publish short insights.
-Be findable before you are looking.
+Contribute answers to real technical questions.
+Publish short, specific insights based on problems you have actually solved.

 Step 5: Use Structured Resources to Accelerate

-SuperCareer's step-by-step guides cover career transition planning in detail, including how to reframe logistics experience for roles in adjacent sectors.
+SuperCareer's step-by-step guides cover career transition planning in detail.
+They include how to reframe logistics experience for roles in adjacent sectors and how to identify which skills deserve the most emphasis in each target industry.

 Real-World Application by Role